gregsaun/prusa_i3_bear_upgrade/optional_parts/lcd_cover/README.md

 ### Introduction

-This is an alternative LCD cover designed for Bear Upgrade frame.
+This is an alternative LCD cover designed for Bear Frame Upgrade frame.
   * New accurate design from scratch
   * Makes the frame shorter thanks to a bevel in front (4th picture)
   * Eliminate vibrations by using 4 screws to attach the LCD